Diosdado Peralta

-Diosdado "Dado" Madarang Peralta (born March 27, 1952) is a Filipino attorney and jurist who served as the chief justice of the Philippines from 2019 to 2021.
+Diosdado "Dado" Madarang Peralta (born March 27, 1952) is a Filipino lawyer and jurist who served as the chief justice of the Supreme Court of the Philippines from 2019 to 2021.
 He previously served as an associate justice of the Supreme Court of the Philippines from January 13, 2009, to October 22, 2019.
 He is the third Sandiganbayan presiding justice to be appointed to the high tribunal.

 Personal life and education

 Peralta finished his Bachelor of Science degree at the Colegio de San Juan de Letran in 1974 before pursuing law at the University of Santo Tomas Faculty of Civil Law, where he graduated in 1979.
 He is married to Fernanda Lampas-Peralta, an associate justice of the Philippine Court of Appeals.

 Career

 Legal career

 Peralta worked in the private sector before joining government service as an assistant city prosecutor in Laoag City and Manila.

 Jurist

 On September 22, 1994, Peralta was appointed judge of the Regional Trial Court, Branch 95, Quezon City, which was designated as Special Criminal Court on Heinous Crimes and, later, Drugs Cases, then named to the Sandiganbayan in 2002 by President Gloria Macapagal-Arroyo.
 He was designated presiding justice of the Sandiganbayan in March 2008, and served in that capacity until his appointment to the Supreme Court.
 Peralta is the chairperson of the High Court's Committee on the Revision of the Benchbook on the Application, Computation, and Graduation of Penalties.
 He previously sat as a member of the House of Representative Electoral Tribunal (HET).
 Peralta was the chairman of the 2014 Philippine Bar Examination committee.